 What is the importance of a localhost for software development?

-In today’s software development, due to the increasing complexity, work is increasingly done in teams.
-It must be ensured that the innovations of one person do not destroy the work of another and that the entire system continues to function properly.
+In today’s software development, teams are working more and more frequently due to increasing complexity.
+It must be ensured that the innovations of one person do not ruin the work of another and that the entire system continues to function flawlessly.

-The DevOps concept has often been used for this purpose for several years.
-Before a developer can add new functionality to the overall concept, the application must first be tested on the local system.
-To do this, the programmer downloads the previous code version and tests the latest version together with his latest changes to ensure that the new features do not lead to any problems.
-The localhost is also used for this purpose in practice.
+The DevOps concept has often been used for this in recent years.
+Before a developer can add a new functionality to the overall concept, the application must first be tested on the local system.
+To do this, the programmer downloads the previous code version and tests the latest version together with the latest changes to ensure that the new features do not cause any problems.
+The localhost is also used for this in practice.

 How to fix the most common problems with localhost?